SamZorSec/Open-Home-Automation/ha_mqtt_binary_sensor_pir/README.md

-# MQTT Binary Sensor - Motion - Home-Assistant
+# MQTT Binary Sensor - Motion - Home Assistant
 A simple example to use a PIR motion sensor cnnected to a NodeMCU board (ESP8266).

 ## Configuration